jaicab/jaicab.github.io/_posts/2014-08-02-mixing-colors-with-box-shadow.md

 First, if you never have work with `box-shadow` for anything but actual shadows, you have to change you point of view and see [what you can with it](/2014/07/21/box-shadow-out-of-the-box/).
 It'll help you understand the basics for this demo.

 ##The idea
 When this idea hit me, it was just about mixing all the colors in the color spectrum with shadows in order to keep the number of elements to a minimum.
 But during the process other ideas came up.
-Let's see what I needed this far.
+Let's see what we need this far.

 - An element: Since everything is going to be happening in the shadows a single HTML element is required.
 I used `.colours`, but it could be done with the body element too.
 - Rounded element: I wanted the shadows to be rounded so the element they're casted from must be also rounded.
 It also needed to be at least `0.5em` in size to get a rounded border.